stomiyoshi-aquarete/cassis-noir-theme/README.md

 # Cassis Noir color theme 🍇

-Embrace a refined coding experience with Cassis Noir.
-Midnight purples set a calm, eye-friendly base, while lively accent colors keep things feeling fresh and expressive.
-Perfect for late-night sessions, it’s designed to be easy on your eyes and make your workspace feel both elegant and inviting.
+Step into a workspace that feels both stylish and comfortable with Cassis Noir!
+Deep purples create a soothing backdrop, while playful accent colors add a splash of energy to your coding sessions.
+Whether you’re working late or just want a theme that’s easy on the eyes, Cassis Noir brings elegance and personality to every line of code.

 ![Cassis Noir screenshot](media/screenshot.png)